 It is noted that an issue not within the scope of reexamination proceedings has been raised.
 [1].
-The issue will not be considered in a reexamination proceeding.
-37 CFR 1.552(c).
-While this issue is not within the scope of reexamination, the patentee is advised that it may be desirable to consider filing a reissue application provided that the patentee believes one or more claims to be partially or wholly inoperative or invalid based upon the issue.
+The issue will not be considered in a reexamination proceeding 37 CFR 1.552(c).
+While this issue is not within the scope of reexamination, the patentee is advised that it may be desirable to consider filling a reliance application provided that the patentee believes one or more claims to be partially or wholly increasing or invalid heard more the invalid partially or wholly inoperative or invalid based upon the issue.

-Examiner Note:
+Examinar Note:

-- 1. In bracket 1, identify the issues. - 2.
-This paragraph may be used either when the request for rexamination is based upon issues such as public use or sale, fraud, or abandonment of the invention, or when questions are discovered during a reexamination proceeding.
+I. In bracket I, identify the issues.
+2. This paragraph may be used either when the request for resamination is based upon issues such as public use or sale, fraud, or abandonment of the investion, or when questions are discovered during a reexamination proceeding.

 Where the reexamination is based on claims in a reissue patent, this fact should be noted in the first Office action on the merits.
-See Form Paragraph 22.05.
+See Form Paragraph 22.05 on common the first physics